awsdocs/aws-config-developer-guide/doc_source/gs-console.md

 1. For **Delivery method**, choose the Amazon S3 bucket to which AWS Config sends configuration history and configuration snapshot files:
    + **Create a bucket** – For **S3 bucket name**, type a name for your Amazon S3 bucket\.

      The name that you type must be unique across all existing bucket names in Amazon S3\.
 One way to help ensure uniqueness is to include a prefix; for example, the name of your organization\.
 You can't change the bucket name after it is created\.
-For more information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service User Guide*\.
    + **Choose a bucket from your account** – For **S3 bucket name**, choose your preferred bucket\.
    + **Choose a bucket from another account** – For **S3 bucket name**, type the bucket name\.
 **Note**